Navezjt/AI-Song-Of-Ice-And-Fire/materials/outline_v2_expansion.md

 - She grapples with conflicting loyalties, her own desires, and the sacrifices required to safeguard Dorne's future.
 - Arianne must confront difficult choices that test her resilience and the strength of her commitment to her people.
 6. Securing Dorne's Position:
-- The chapter concludes with Arianne employing her wit, charm, and political acumen to secure favorable alliances and protect Dorne's position in the upcoming war.
+- The story continues with with Arianne employing her wit, charm, and political acumen to secure favorable alliances and protect Dorne's position in the upcoming war.
 - She finalizes agreements, solidifies relationships, and ensures that Dorne's interests are represented in the conflict to come.
 - Arianne reflects on the challenges ahead and the significance of her role as a leader in the tumultuous times that lie ahead.